alexanderkiel/hap-spec/README.md

 The Hypermedia Application Protocol is a domain generic, hypermedia protocol emphasising self-describing representations.
-HAP builds on top of [Transit][transit] which is a data exchange format with implementations in various languages.
+HAP builds on top of [Transit][1] which is a data exchange format with implementations in various languages.
 HAP brings semantics for linking, manipulation and embedding of resources.
 HAP is self-describing and offers extensible data types.